avipars/DB-Mini-Project/Stage4/README.md

 ## Integration

-As a part of stage 4, we merged our Book Database System with the Archive and Operations Database System.
+As a part of stage 4, we merged our Book Database System with the Store Database System.
+The store is responsible for managing shelving codes, rare books, archive, disposal, rehabilitation and preservation of books.

 ### [Design](https://github.com/avipars/DB-Mini-Project/tree/main/Stage1/Diagrams)